Security Compliance Best Practices

 Backup and Disaster Recovery Strategy: what should you include?

-Backup is one of the main requirements to meet Compliance requirements, as it guarantees that the company can recover its data from any point in time, ensuring business continuity of its operations.
+Backup is one of the main requirements to meet Compliance requirements, as it guarantees that the company can recover its data from any point in time, ensuring business continuity and operational efficiency.
 The possibility of following the 3-2-1 backup rule, replication between storage instances, long-term retention, and in-flight and at-rest encryption are among the backup best practices that can help organizations mitigate the negative effects of cybersecurity incidents, human errors, infrastructure outages, or other disasters that can lead to data loss.

 Automation: how does it make compliance processes efficient?